Israel pounds Gaza neighborhoods, as people scramble for safety in sealed-off territory

 On Monday, Israel announced a “complete siege” on the territory, halting deliveries of food, fuel, water, medicines, electricity and other supplies.
 That leaves the only access in and out through the Rafah crossing with Egypt.

-But that too was shut down Tuesday after Israeli strikes raised palls of smoke nearby.
+But that too was shut down Tuesday after Israeli strikes raised palls of smoke nearby and sent families waiting with suitcases for a chance to get out running for cover.
 A day earlier, the Egyptian Red Crescent managed to get in one shipment of medical supplies.

 Egyptian officials were talking with Israel and the U.S., pushing to set up humanitarian corridors in Gaza to deliver aid, an Egyptian official said.
 There were negotiations with the Israelis to declare the area around the Rafah crossing between Egypt and Gaza as a “no fire zone,” the official said, speaking on condition of anonymity because he was not authorized to talk to the media.